Search

 3. PPC

-High reach or a large number of impressions might look impressive, but it doesn’t guarantee that your ads are reaching the right audience or generating meaningful interactions.
+A high reach or a large number of impressions might look impressive on paper.
+But it doesn’t guarantee that your ads are reaching the right audience or generating meaningful interactions.
 These metrics can’t show how users are responding to your ad content and the true impact of your campaigns.

 This is where CPA comes into play.
 Instead of just tracking clicks or visits, CPA provides a clear picture of how much acquiring a single customer or lead costs.
 An acquisition can be whatever is your goal—a sale, a lead form submission, a newsletter sign-up, or any other action that aligns with your business objectives.